Before starting a diet, fans of WingStop, Buffalo Wild Wing, KFC, or Church’s Chicken often wonder if chicken wings are good for weight loss.

 The chicken’s lipid (fat) content is lowest in the chicken breast cut, making this the optimal choice for a low-fat and healthy diet.

-When compared to other popular protein options, like beef stir-fry tips, trim lamb stir-fry tips, pork leg strips, and veal, chicken breast is the lowest in calories, highest in protein concentration, and lowest in total fats [1].
+When compared to other popular protein options, like beef stir-fry tips, trim lamb stir-fry tips, pork leg strips, and veal, chicken breast is the lowest in calories, highest in protein concentration, and lowest in total fats.1

-You can start your quest to learn how to get rid of upper belly fat by eating chicken breast instead of chicken with skin, fried chicken, or fatty drumsticks.
+You can begin your journey to learn ways to get rid of upper belly fat by choosing chicken breast over chicken with skin, fried chicken, or fatty drumsticks.

 Chicken Drumsticks For Highest Protein